luli/hedp/README.md

 ## Dependencies
-   This module requires Python 2.7, 3.3 or 3.4  with the usual scientific python modules `numpy`, `scipy`, `matplotlib`, `cython`, `pandas`, `pytables`  together with `opacplot2` ( https://github.com/rth/opacplot2).
+   This module requires Python 2.7, 3.3 or 3.4  with the usual scientific python modules `numpy`, `scipy`,  `cython`, `pytables`  together with `opacplot2` ( https://github.com/rth/opacplot2).

  Optional dependencies include:
+ - `matplotlib`
- - The GNU Scientific Library (GSL), required for calculating of Planck/Rosseland means
+ - The GNU Scientific Library (GSL), required for calculating the Planck/Rosseland means
- - PyEOSPAC (https://github.com/luli/pyeospac), for interfacing with tabulated EoS
+ - PyEOSPAC (https://github.com/luli/pyeospac), for interfacing with the tabulated EoS
+ - `nose`, for running the test suite

 ## List of features